Route-Planner-Team/planner-front/README.md

 Before running the app, you need to install the required dependencies using `npm install`.
 You can run the app in Web, iOS or Android.
 To run in web type `npm run web`.
-To run on Android or iOS, download the [Expo Go](https://expo.dev/client) app and run `npm start` on your host machine, then scan the QR code displayed in the terminal using the Camera App (iOS) or Expo Go (Android) and the app will build on your mobile device.
+To run on an Android or iOS device, download the [Expo Go](https://expo.dev/client) app and run `npm start` on your host machine, then scan the QR code displayed in the terminal using the Camera App (iOS) or Expo Go (Android) and the app will build on your mobile device.
+To run on an Android emulator, make sure that the emulator is running and execute `expo start --android`.
 ## Testing the app

 You can execute the unit tests for the app using `npm test`, unit tests are implemented using the `jest` and `jest-expo` libraries.
 Route planner uses snapshot testing, if a snapshot test fails and the changes made to the component were intentional, run `jest --updateSnapshot` or `npm test -- --updateSnapshot`.
 For more information visit the official [Jest documentation](https://jestjs.io/docs/getting-started) and the [Expo documentation](https://docs.expo.dev/guides/testing-with-jest/).

+To execute E2E tests you need to [configure Maestro](https://maestro.mobile.dev/getting-started/installing-maestro/windows).
+Execute the tests using `maestro test your_flow_name.yaml`.
 ## Styling
 The app is using `react-native-paper` as the main UI kit library.
 For more information visit the official [React Native Paper documentation](https://callstack.github.io/react-native-paper/docs/guides/getting-started).